Learn something new every day

 Finally, food that has to be shipped is of a lower quality.
 These foods are bred to make them easier to ship, resulting in a decline in quality which is exacerbated by the practice of picking them before they are ripe, subjecting them to extreme temperatures, and tossing them into a supermarket where they may sit for weeks before purchase.

 Followers of a 100 mile diet believe that Americans are experiencing a profound disconnect from the source of their food, and would like to eat healthier food while connecting with local producers.
-Under a 100 mile diet, people learn more about the region in which they live as they collect foods in the wild, meet food producers, and connect with the seasons as they learn about which foods they can obtain during which seasons.
+Under this diet, people learn more about the region in which they live as they collect foods in the wild, meet food producers, and connect with the seasons as they learn about which foods they can obtain during which seasons.
 A 100 mile diet also supports the local community, by bringing business to local farmers, and promoting farmers' markets and community supported agriculture.
-Finally, many locavores believe that a 100 mile diet is healthier, because they eat fresh food which is often sustainably grown, instead of food out of boxes.
+Finally, many locavores believe this diet is healthier, because they eat fresh food which is often sustainably grown, instead of food out of boxes.
 In the long term, it can also be cheaper, as consumers network directly with producers, cutting out the middle man, and avoid packaged foods, which tend to be more costly.

 @pleonasm - It's probably harder than you think, even without considering the things you mentioned.
 You might think there are a lot of different kinds of food that grow near your house, but when it comes to staples like flour, there are usually not as many as you think.
 Remember that your staples have to be 100% local, so pasta, rice, flour, bread, spreads, etc, all possibly have important ingredients.
 Usually a big one is salt.
 The 100 mile diet ends up being very healthy because it's easier to get fruits and vegetables and unprocessed foods than anything else!
 Potentially, you could make unhealthy foods too, but they are usually more complex.